Ministry of Health Singapore. All Rights Reserved.

 You will not be able to earn points if you do not setup your Healthpoints account.
 If you wish to set up your account at a later date, please go to 'My Profile'.

-Diabetes is a worldwide epidemic, where the number of people with diabetes is huge and growing.
-About 440,000 Singapore residents who were 18 years and above had diabetes in 2014 and the number is estimated to grow to 1,000,000 in 2050.
+Diabetes is a worldwide epidemic — the number of people with diabetes is huge and growing.
+About 440,000 Singapore residents who were 18 years and above had diabetes in 2014, and the number is estimated to grow to 1,000,000 in 2050.

-Diabetes was the 4th and 8th most common condition of polyclinic attendances and hospitalisation respectively in 2014.
-Life years lost due to mortality and ill-health related to diabetes was the 4th largest among all diseases in 2010.
+Diabetes was the fourth and eighth most common condition of polyclinic attendances and hospitalisation respectively in 2014.
+Life years lost due to mortality and ill-health related to diabetes was the fourth largest among all diseases in 2010.

-The cost burden from diabetes, including medical expenses and productivity loss, was expected to rise from beyond $940 million in 2014 to $1.8 billion in 2050.
+The cost burden from diabetes, including medical expenses and productivity loss, is expected to rise from beyond $940 million in 2014 to $1.8 billion in 2050.

 One in nine Singapore residents aged 18 to 69 years were affected by diabetes in 2010.
 The prevalence of people with diabetes was similar between the genders.